 This SEO starter guide, provided by Google, offers some basic information on SEO fundamentals, answering frequently asked questions like “how to get my site on Google”, or “how Google search works”.
 From there, you can move forward and read on about crawling and indexing, ranking and search appearance, and monitoring and debugging.

 With Google accounting for over 80% of the search engine market share, it’s beneficial to keep up to date with what they have to say.
 You can also connect with Google Support to review additional documentation or seek help from the online community.

 3. Content Strategy and Marketing Tips

-You may find yourself reading about analytics, meta data, backlinks, and indexing but every SEO expert will tell you that “content is king”.
-Plainly put, keyword stuffing and throwing up a blog post that doesn’t speak to your audience, isn’t going to help your efforts.
+You may find yourself reading about analytics, meta data, backlinks, and indexing but every SEO specialist will tell you that “content is king”.
+Plainly put, keyword stuffing and whipping up a blog post or webpage that doesn’t speak to your audience, isn’t going to perform as well as it could.

 4. SEO Plugins for WordPress

 Installing a SEO plugin on your WordPress website will give you access to optimization tools such as focus keywords, editing meta titles and keywords, previewing your search result, and connecting your website data with other tools such as Google Analytics or Google Search Console.

 Most plugins will offer a free version with streamlined tools, with premium settings locked until you upgrade.
 I recommend trying any new tool as a free trial.
 You need to learn how it works, what it is reporting on, and feel comfortable interpreting the information for you to find any value in this.
 From there, gauge if an upgrade is good for you.

 5. How Design and SEO Work Together